PrimeDAO/monorepo/packages/landingPage/README.md

 ### Local Development

- - Execute `npm run start` , this will start the site in http//:localhost:3200
+ - Execute `npm run start`.
+This will start the site in http//:localhost:3200

 ## Deployment